Paying for your care

 Q. Will my financial information remain confidential?

 We receive funding from local, state, federal and grant-funding sources that require Axis to collect financial information (income and insurance information) from our patients in order demonstrate compliance with federal and state requirements and for Axis to continue to receive this funding.
 This information is not shared outside of the normal course of healthcare operations.
-Under HIPAA, AHS is permitted to use and/or disclose health and demographic information to support billing and collection from appropriate payers and/or collection services as part of the healthcare operations.
+Under HIPAA, Axis is permitted to use and/or disclose health and demographic information to support billing and collection from appropriate payers and/or collection services as part of the healthcare operations.

 Q. What if I can’t pay my entire bill at the time of service?